praveensc319/Neural_networks-and-GAN_architecture/README.md

 The most traditional estimator is mean-square error (MSE).
 MSE measures the average squared difference between the estimated values (predicted values) and the actual value (ground truth).

-PSNR (Peak Signal to Noise Ratio) is the second traditional estimator.
+**PSNR (Peak Signal to Noise Ratio)** is the second traditional estimator.
 To use this estimator we must transform all values of pixel representation to bit form.
 If we have 8-bit pixels, then the values of the pixel channels must be from 0 to 255.
 By the way, the red, green, blue or RGB color model fits best for the PSNR.
 PSNR shows a ratio between the maximum possible power of a signal and the power of corrupting noise that affects the fidelity of its representation.
 PSNR is often used to control the quality of digital signal transmission.

-The Structural Similarity Index method (SSIM).
+**Structural Similarity Index method (SSIM)**.
 SSIM is correlated with the quality and perception of the human visual system (HVS color model).
 Instead of using traditional error summation methods, the SSIM models image distortion as a combination of three factors that are loss of correlation, luminance distortion, and contrast distortion.

 ## Face Generation using GAN architecture